NBS Source

 Showcase

-View CPD showcase
+View CPD Showcase

 Showcase offers a monthly selection of RIBA-approved CPD materials from members of the RIBA CPD Providers Network.
 They are designed for architects and construction professionals.
 Discover new products and technologies, and delve into specification details with industry experts through informative CPD sessions.